Built for the vessels that keep America's energy infrastructure running

 Training Delivery

 Not repackaged IT policies with a ship on the cover.
 Every module is built around real vessel scenarios — OT systems on the bridge, port facility networks, threats specific to maritime operations.
-Written by someone with 12 years on the water and the cybersecurity credentials to back it up.
+Written by a marine assurance professional with the offshore and cybersecurity background to back it up.
 Your crew completes training on any device and every completion generates records that meet 101.640 retention requirements.

 Why this exists